brendt/stitcher.io/src/content/blog/2021-07-30-evolution-of-a-php-object.md

 ## November 2021: PHP 8.1

-And finally, we arrive at [PHP 8.1](/blog/new-in-php-81) — not released yet.
+Next, we arrive at [PHP 8.1](/blog/new-in-php-81).
 Readonly properties are a thing, and allow us to write our DTO like so:

 ```php